By: Erin Davis, Occupational Therapist, Southern Rehab

 In detail, this meant that a number of things needed to be taken into account when addressing her positioning, when lying down the following was noted:

 - Her pelvis has an anterior tilt, obliquity (left 1½” lower) and rotation (right forward).
 With a T-roll institu the tilt moves to the posterior and her obliquity reduces by ¼”

 - Her trunk shows significant scoliosis (convex to the left) which has its apex at the lumbar/thoracic junction.
 There’s a rotation through the thoracic spine (left forward) and lumbar lordosis.

 - Her left hip is internally rotated and adducted over the midline and her right hip is in external rotation.

 - Her left knee has a flexion contracture of approximately 30 degrees.

 - There is minimal movement through the joints that enables corrections.

-When sitting in a supported seating on a plinth miss Y had the same postural anomalies as when lying down, though her obliquity was increased to 2½” discrepancy.
+When sitting in a supported seating on a plinth Miss Y had the same postural anomalies as when lying down, though her obliquity was increased to a 2½” discrepancy.

 Actions taken before using Vicair